Anasousa11/HomeRoots/README.md

 | No broken links | Pass |
 | Clean page transitions | Pass |

-- While several minor layout and configuration issues were discovered during testing, all critical functionality was successfully resolved before final submission.
-No major functional bugs remain in the deployed version.
+- While several minor layout and configuration issues were discovered during testing, no major functional bugs remain in the deployed version.

 ---